-- buying a vintage ring from one of the many antique jewellers around the country,
+- buy a vintage ring from one of the many antique jewellers around the country,

-- buying a white sapphire instead of a diamond – these are conflict free,
+- buy a white sapphire instead of a diamond, as these are conflict free,

-- buying a man-made diamond, which is said to be indistinguishable from a real diamond.
+- buy a man-made diamond, which is said to be indistinguishable from a real diamond.
 You now can even buy diamonds made from carbon extracted from the air.
 Moissanite is one brand of lab-made (cultured) diamond and is available to buy from perfectring.ie in Dublin.
 Lark and Berry is another brand of lab-made stone jeweller in the UK.
 They also see 5 trees for every piece of jewellery they sell.
 You can read more about the pros and cons of lab grown diamonds here.